photo by Kulli Kittus

 A relationship we are in because of obligation or fear, either of the other person or of being alone, or because we are repeating an unhealthy pattern from childhood?
 It can lead to depression, because deep down we know we are going against ourselves.

 If you don’t know if you depression relates to your relationship or just to you, it’s a good idea to seek support.
 A professional counsellor or psychotherapist can help you get clearer on what you really feel about your partnership, and how to either stop depression from ruining it or find a way to leave it.

 Need to talk to someone about your low moods?
 We connect you to some of London’s most highly regarded and expert talk therapists.
-Or use our booking site to find registered therapists across the UK as well as Skype therapy you can book from anywhere.
+Or use our booking site to find registered therapists across the UK as well as online therapy you can book from anywhere.